-Pohutukawa trees
+Pōhutukawa trees

-Pohutukawa trees
+Pōhutukawa trees

-The pohutukawa tree (Metrosideros excelsa) with its crimson flower has become an established part of the New Zealand Christmas tradition.
+The pōhutukawa tree (Metrosideros excelsa) with its crimson flower has become an established part of the New Zealand Christmas tradition.
 This iconic Kiwi Christmas tree, which often features on greeting cards and in poems and songs, has become an important symbol for New Zealanders at home and abroad.

-Pohutukawa and its cousin rata also hold a prominent place in Maori tradition.
-Legends tell of Tawhaki, a young Maori warrior, who attempted to find heaven to seek help in avenging the death of his father.
+Pōhutukawa and its cousin rata also hold a prominent place in Māori tradition.
+Legends tell of Tāwhaki, a young warrior who attempted to find heaven to seek help in avenging the death of his father.
 He fell to earth and the crimson flowers are said to represent his blood.

-A gnarled, twisted pohutukawa on the windswept cliff top at Cape Reinga, the northern tip of New Zealand, has become of great significance to many New Zealanders.
-For Maori this small, venerated pohutukawa is known as ‘the place of leaping’.
-It is from here that the spirits of the dead begin their journey to their traditional homeland of Hawaiki.
-From this point the spirits leap off the headland and climb down the roots of the 800-year-old tree, descending into the underworld on their return journey.
+A gnarled, twisted pōhutukawa on the windswept clifftop at Cape Rēinga, near the northernmost tip of New Zealand, is of great significance to many New Zealanders.
+For Māori this small tree is known as ‘the place of leaping’.
+It is from here that the spirits of the dead begin their return journey to their traditional homeland of Hawaiki.
+The spirits leap off the headland and climb down the roots of the 800-year-old tree, descending into the underworld.

 Community contributions